 - Pour the butter or avocado oil into a large soup pot and place over medium heat.

 - Add the onion and garlic and cook until the onion is softened, stirring frequently.

 - Stir in the paprika, chili, black pepper, bay leaf and 2 teaspoons salt to coat the spices.

-- Add the cauliflower rice, red bell pepper and 4 cups water to the pot and bring to a simmer.
+- Add the cauliflower rice, red bell pepper and 4 cups chicken broth to the pot and bring to a simmer.

 - Cook, partially covered, 20 - 25 minutes.

 - Adjust the heat to medium-low if it starts to boil.

 - While that is cooking, in medium or large pan, cook your chorizo.
 You can cook it in the casing and then cut it into 1/2 inch slides or you can take it out of the casing (that is what we did) and cook it like ground beef.